-It’s Almost Here – EXCITING NEW Mental and Emotional Handbook with 50 -Day – Guide – to Fun Daily Brain Based Tools that Reduce Anxiety and Awaken AWE during a Pandemic!
-COMING SOON at this site
+EXCITING NEW Mental and Emotional Handbook.
+Fifty -Day – Guide – to discover brain based awe!
+Fun Daily Brain Based Tools that Reduce Anxiety and Awaken AWE during a pandemic!
+Check for free mindset resources for teens and parents at this TpT site

-Enjoy the journey away from cranky responses and crabby stressors.
+Enjoy a growth mindset journey away from cranky responses and crabby stressors.
 Walk away from chaos into a refreshing emotional calm – in spite of difficult times.

 Excerpt below from tool 2 of the guide’s 50 tools: